kutec/kutec.co.in/README.md

   userTwitter: 'vaibhaved',
   userLocation: 'Delhi NCR, India',
   userDescription: '',
-  copyright: 'Copyright © Gatsby Starter Business 2018.
+  copyright: 'Copyright © Kushal Jayswal 2018.
 All Rights Reserved.', // Copyright string for the footer of the website and RSS feed.
   themeColor: '#00d1b2', // Used for setting manifest and progress theme colors.
   backgroundColor: '#ffffff', // Used for setting manifest background color.
 }